korlibs/docs.korge.org/imaging/atlas.md

 `MutableAtlas` is a class for generating an atlas that supports adding more slices over the time.
 Because of that, the packaging might not be optimal.

-> You should try to add bigger images first, and sort them descendently for the best results
+> For the best results, it is recommended to add bigger images first, for example sorting them descendently by area

 ### Construction